gcherchi/FastAndRobustMeshArrangements/README.md

 | --- |

 ## Citing us
-If you use our code in your academic projects, please cite our paper using the following BibTeX entry:
+If you use our code in your academic projects, please cite our papers using the following BibTeX entries:
 ```
 @article{CLSA20,
   title   = {Fast and Robust Mesh Arrangements using Floating-point Arithmetic},